unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

 This element represents a repertoire test, to validate the available characters and their reachability.
-This test ensures that each of the specified characters is somehow typeable on the keyboard.
+This test ensures that each of the specified characters is somehow typeable on the keyboard, after transforms have been applied.
+The characters in the repertoire will be matched against the complete set of possible generated outputs, post-transform, of all keys on the keyboard.

 _Attribute:_ `name`